csbingao/csbingao.github.io/_pages/about.md

 Awards
 ======
+- Research Achievement Award, National University of Singapore, 2025.
 - USENIX ATC Student Grant, 2024.
 - Silver Prize, "Internet+" Innovation Entrepreneurship Competition, Ministry of Education of the People's Republic of China, 2022.
 [Click for news.](https://mp.weixin.qq.com/s/CM9UNbcaDsR_I40xeEEjeg)
-- Excellent Graduate, Huazhong University of Science and Technology, 2020
+- Excellent Graduate, Huazhong University of Science and Technology, 2020.
-- National Scholarship, Ministry of Education of the People's Republic of China, 2019
+- National Scholarship, Ministry of Education of the People's Republic of China, 2019.
-- Merit Student, Huazhong University of Science and Technology, 2019
+- Merit Student, Huazhong University of Science and Technology, 2019.
-- Huawei Scholarship, Huawei Technologies Co., Ltd., 2018
+- Huawei Scholarship, Huawei Technologies Co., Ltd., 2018.
-- Excellent Student Cadre, Huazhong University of Science and Technology, 2018
+- Excellent Student Cadre, Huazhong University of Science and Technology, 2018.
-- First-class Academic Scholarship, Huazhong University of Science and Technology, 2017-2020
+- First-class Academic Scholarship, Huazhong University of Science and Technology, 2017-2020.
-- Excellent Graduate, Huazhong University of Science and Technology, 2017
+- Excellent Graduate, Huazhong University of Science and Technology, 2017.
-- National Encouragement Scholarship, Ministry of Education of the People's Republic of China, 2016
+- National Encouragement Scholarship, Ministry of Education of the People's Republic of China, 2016.